-Much of HTCondor's HTC power comes from the ability to run a large number of jobs simulateously.
-To optimize your work with a high-throughput computing (HTC) approach, you will need to test and optimizing the resource requests of those jobs, by only requesting the amount of memory, disk, and cpus truely needed.
+Much of HTCondor's power comes from the ability to run a large number of jobs simultaneously.
+To optimize your work with a high-throughput computing (HTC) approach, you will need to test and optimize the resource requests of those jobs to only request the amount of memory, disk, and cpus truly needed.
 This is an important practice that will maximize your throughput by optimizing the number of potential 'slots' in the OSPool that your jobs can match to, reducing the overall turnaround time for completing a whole batch.

-This guide will describe best pactices and general tips for testing your job resource requests before scaling up to submitting your full set of jobs.
+This guide will describe best practices and general tips for testing your job resource requests before scaling up to submit your full set of jobs.
 Additional information is also available from the following "Introduction to High Throughput Computing with HTCondor" 2020 OSG Virtual Pilot School lecture video:

 Always Start With Test Jobs